Dr. Antonis Chatzinotas

 Role of eukaryotic microorganisms in the degradation of chitin and cellulose (Cooperation in the frame of the DFG-SPP 1315 with University Bayreuth)

-Analysis of soil microbial communities using high throughput sequencing (Cooperation in the frame of the Long Term Static Fertilization Experiment at the UFZ (Dpt Soil Ecology, UFZ; Institute of Biology II, University Leipzig)
+Analysis of microbial communities using high throughput sequencing (Cooperation with Dpt Soil Ecology, UFZ; Institute of Biology II, University Leipzig)

-Biodiversity-function relationships studied with microbial model systems (Cooperation with different UFZ-Department (HGF-funded))
+Microbial interaction and biodiversity-function relationships studied with microbial model systems (Cooperation with Dpt Ecological Modelling, UFZ (HGF-funded))

 Flowcytometric analysis (cytomics) of microbial interactions (Cooperation with Group Flowcytometry, UFZ)